metablaster/WindowsFirewallRuleset/Readme/FAQ.md

     - If you make modifications to GPO firewall, re-running scripts again may override your modifications.

-2. Some global firewall settings are modified as explained here [Set-NetFirewallSetting](https://docs.microsoft.com/en-us/powershell/module/netsecurity/set-netfirewallsetting?view=win10-ps)
+2. Some global firewall settings are modified as explained here [Set-NetFirewallSetting][netfirewallsetting]

     - For details on which settings are modified see `Scripts\SetupProfile.ps1`